mikea/jquantlib/jquantlib/README.txt

  mvn clean package

 The first time you execute the ''mvn'' command above, Maven2 will download all dependencies for you.
-This process will take some time.
-You can take a break and have a coffee.
-When you return, you will find JQuantLib's .jar file under your ''target'' directory.
+This process will take time enough for a cup coffee.
+When you return, you will find some JARs under your ''target'' directory.

  ls -al target

-Now you can run JQuantLib Unit tests by typing

-  mvn test
+The biggest file is a ''single JAR file'', a.k.a. ''ubber'' JAR, which contains everything needed to run.
+So... go for it!

+ java -jar target/jquantlib*ubber.jar

+You will see a very simple demonstration of what JQuantLib is able to calculate.
+As JQuantLib evolves, more financial instruments, more pricing engines and algorithms will be shown.

 ===Obtaining documentation===